DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-statement-import.md

    - Select applicable **Financial utilities connection** - Optional (for info)

 ### Optional
-1. Setup **File attachment document type** on [Financial utilities parameters](Finance-utilities-parameters.md) to attach the import file to created D365 Bank statement(s).
+1. Setup **File attachment document type** on [Financial utilities parameters](Finance-utilities-parameters.md) to attach the import file to the created D365 Bank statement(s).

 ### Batch job
 After the prerequisites have been completed, setup required batch job(s) by using **Cash and bank management > Periodic tasks > Import bank statements via financial utilities connection**